What is fieldwork in Occupational Therapy?

-- Fieldwork is divided into two stages of professional performance with progressively higher expectations, level I and level II fieldwork.
+- Fieldwork is divided into two stages of professional performance with progressively higher expectations, Integrated Experiential Learning (IEL) and Level II fieldwork.

 Where are the fieldwork sites located?

-- There are in-state and out-of-state fieldwork placements available in our network of over 280 contracts.
-The fieldwork office does ALL recruiting of ALL Level I/II placements.
+- There are in-state and out-of-state fieldwork placements available in our network of over 300+ contracts.
+The fieldwork office does ALL the recruiting of IEL and Level II fieldwork.

-- Because of limited availability of fieldwork sites; however, and to ensure the best possible fit between you and a fieldwork site, you may be required to commute up to 1½ hours OR to relocate to another region for level I and level II fieldwork.
+- Because of limited availability of fieldwork sites; however, and to ensure the best possible fit between you and a fieldwork site, you may be required to commute up to 2 hours OR to relocate to another region for IEL and Level II fieldwork.

 What are the financial aspects of fieldwork?

 You are responsible for the financial aspects of doing fieldwork, including but not limited to: